Unmasking Performance Max: How Google’s “Full Funnel” Solution Prioritizes Retargeting

 Here’s a look at the CPM in the test I ran.

-The CPM decreased over a period of three months as the campaign optimized away from non-branded search toward display, Discovery and YouTube.
-The reason for this, retargeting.
+The CPM decreased over three months as the campaign shifted away from non-branded search toward Display, Discovery, and YouTube inventory – a clear signal of increased retargeting.

 This is not inherently a bad thing either.